 How to Claim Compensation from La Compagnie

-It’s crucial to be aware of how to claim the compensation you’re eligible for under EU Regulation 261/2004.
+It’s important to know how to claim the compensation you’re eligible for under EU Regulation 261/2004.
 Here’s the process:

 - Let our experts help you.
 Once you submit the form, our team will handle the rest.
-We understand the EU laws thoroughly and will do our best to get you your compensation.
-You only pay us if we win your case.
+We are well-versed in the EU laws comprehensively and will make every effort to get you your compensation.
+You are only charged if we win your case.

-Remember that you’re entitled as a passenger to claim compensation for a cancelled or delayed flight.
-No matter whether your flight was delayed as a result of operational reasons or technical difficulties, if it was not caused by extraordinary circumstances like severe weather or air traffic control decisions, you qualify for compensation.
+Remember that you have the right as a passenger to claim compensation for a cancelled or delayed flight.
+No matter whether your flight was delayed as a result of operational reasons or technical issues, if it was not caused by extraordinary circumstances such as inclement weather or air traffic control decisions, you qualify for compensation.

 Which La Compagnie Flights are Covered by EU261?